Booz Allen Hamilton (BAH)

 The Snowden case

 The principal documented operational event in the firm's institutional record is the June 2013 disclosure by its employee Edward Snowden of approximately tens of thousands of classified NSA documents to the journalists Glenn Greenwald (then at The Guardian), Laura Poitras, and Barton Gellman (then at The Washington Post).
-Snowden had been hired by Booz Allen Hamilton in early 2013 on a contract assignment to the NSA Threat Operations Center at the agency's Kunia Regional Security Operations Center in Wahiawa, Hawaii.
-He had previously held positions in the US Intelligence Community as a CIA officer in Geneva (2007–2009) and as an NSA contractor in Yokota, Japan (2009–2011), with an intervening Booz Allen Hamilton assignment in Hawaii prior to his early-2013 return to the firm.5
+Snowden joined Booz Allen Hamilton on or about 15 March 2013 on a contract assignment to the NSA Threat Operations Center at the agency's Hawaii Cryptologic Center in Wahiawa.
+He had previously held positions in the US Intelligence Community as a direct CIA employee in Geneva (March 2007–February 2009) and as a Dell NSA-contractor at the Pacific Technical Center in Yokota, Japan (2009–2012) and at the NSA's Hawaii facility (March 2012–March 2013); the Booz Allen Hamilton hire was his first and only BAH tenure, taken at the same Hawaii facility where he had been working for Dell.5

 The substantive scope of the disclosed material, the publication trajectory across June 2013 onward, and the institutional response is the subject of the Snowden Disclosures dossier.
-The relevant facts for Booz Allen Hamilton's institutional record are: the firm employed Snowden through the period of the disclosed collection of the documents; the firm's background-vetting subsidiary USIS (formerly the United States Office of Personnel Management's Office of Federal Investigations, privatised in 1996) had performed Snowden's 2011 reinvestigation; and Snowden was terminated by the firm on 10 June 2013, four days after the first published disclosure.
-In a 2014 settlement of a Justice Department investigation, USIS agreed to a $30 million settlement on civil False Claims Act allegations related to the firm's background-investigation practices.
-USIS was subsequently divested by Altegrity Inc. and substantially wound down across the 2015–2017 period.6
+The relevant facts for Booz Allen Hamilton's institutional record are: the firm employed Snowden across the late-March-to-early-June 2013 period that closed the document-acquisition phase; USIS — a separate private background-investigation firm (a 1996 spinoff from the US Office of Personnel Management's Office of Federal Investigations), not a Booz Allen Hamilton subsidiary — had been contracted to perform Snowden's 2011 reinvestigation; and Snowden was terminated by the firm on 10 June 2013, days after the first published disclosure.
+In August 2015, USIS agreed to forgo at least $30 million in OPM payments to settle False Claims Act allegations relating to broader "dumping" of background-investigation cases; the Department of Justice stated the settlement was not specifically related to Snowden's background check.
+USIS was subsequently divested by Altegrity Inc. (which entered Chapter 11 in February 2015) and substantially wound down across the 2015–2017 period.6

 The Harold Martin case